-Like nut butters, tahini is extremely versatile and can be used in both sweet or savory recipes.
-It makes a great dressing for roasted vegetables, salads, falafel and shawarma sandwiches, fish and chicken.
-It's also a classic ingredient in chickpea hummus, adding both a nutty flavor and creamy texture.
+This paste is extremely versatile and can be used in both sweet or savory recipes: as a dressing for roasted vegetables or salads, in falafel and shawarma sandwiches, to flavor fish and chicken, or as the classic ingredient in chickpea hummus.

 - 1/2 pound fettuccine (or other wide pasta noodle)

 - 1 tablespoon soy sauce

 - 1 tablespoon fresh lemon juice

 - Pinch of crushed red pepper flakes (to taste)